swara-18/CO2_Emissions_Dashboard/README.md

 1. Create a sheet with a line chart showing the % of total share of CO2 by year for the top 10 countries using your TOP N parameter (remove any null value countries)
 2. Create a sheet with a map at country level using Co2 Per Capita for the year 2021 only (fix any country/region errors, remove null value countries)
-3. Create a sheet with a scatter plot comparing Co2 and population at country level, with bubbles sized by Temperature Change From Co2 for the year 2021 (BONUS: Add a linear regression trend line)
+3. Create a sheet with a scatter plot comparing Co2 and population at the country level, with bubbles sized by Temperature Change From Co2 for the year 2021 (BONUS: Add a linear regression trend line)
-4. Color all 3 visualizations using Co2 per capita and apply a divergent color scale.
+4. Color all 3 visualizations using Co2 per capita and apply a divergent colour scale.

 # Objective 3